elmundio87/jenkins_branching/README.md

 ##Ant targets

-	create-branch			Create a project branch based on a set of job templates.
+    create-project			Create a skeleton for a project in the "projects" folder.
+Properties: project create-branch			Create a project branch based on a set of job templates.
 Properties: project+branch+branch+[branch.short] create-pipeline-view  	Create a pipeline view.
 Properties: project+branch+[branch.short] delete-branch    		Delete a project branch from Jenkins.
 Properties: project+branch+[branch.short]